Company hopes to build pot-friendly RV park in Oregon

 - Live updates from Inauguration Day: 1 injured in shooting at demonstration at UW WATCH

-The company already has a 15,000-square-foot facility in Eagle Point, Oregon, where it offers for lease or sale indoor grow spaces, which are all occupied.
-The company is also working toward building a 48,000-square-foot commercial marijuana processing facility in Eugene.

-The project, called Nuggetville, was submitted to the city of Eugene in December.
+The project, called Nuggetville, was submitted to Eugene in December.
 The 40-page plan shows blueprints for four warehouses on a 2.65-acre site on industrial property.

 “Eugene rolled out the red carpet,” Zallen said.
 The city made staff available to provide feedback on proposed drafts, he said.